-PROPERTY ANNUAL RENT EXPIRATION OF LEASE Corporate Headquarters \$ 246,000 2006 Scrap Operations: Portland facility and marine terminal Sacramento facility 1,056,000 80,000 2063 2003 Total \$1,382,000 ================================== =========
+PROPERTY ANNUAL RENT EXPIRATION OF LEASES

+Corporate Headquarters \$ 254,000 2002-2006

+Scrap Operations: Portland facility and marine terminal Sacramento facility 1,056,000 80,000 2063 2003

+Total \$1,382,000

-The rent for the Portland scrap operations will adjust on September 1, 1998 and every five years thereafter.
+The rent for the Portland scrap operations was adjusted on September 1, 1998 and will adjust every five years thereafter.
 The adjustments made on September 1, 2003 and every fifteen years thereafter will be to appraised fair market rent.
 Intervening rent adjustments will be based on the average of the percentage increases or decreases in two inflation indexes over the five years prior to the adjustment.
-The Sacramento facility rent also adjusts on September 1, 1998 based on the same inflation indexes.
-The Company subleases a portion of the Portland facility to a third party for \$38,000 per year until 2000.
+The Sacramento facility rent was also adjusted on September 1, 1998 based on the same inflation indexes.
+The Company subleases a portion of the Portland facility to a third party for \$38,000 per year until 2001.

 The Company ships steel scrap on vessels chartered from PCS and TPS.
-In fiscal 1997, the Company incurred a total of \$9,163,000 in charter expense to PCS and TPS for shipments of steel scrap.
-SIC acts as managing agent for PCS and TPS and was paid \$133,000 in agency fees by the Company during fiscal 1997.
+In fiscal 1998, the Company incurred a total of \$6,627,000 in charter expense to PCS and TPS for shipments of steel scrap.
+SIC acts as managing agent for PCS and TPS and was paid \$99,000 in agency fees by the Company during fiscal 1998.
 In May 1993, the Company entered into a five-year time charter of a ship from TPS.
-Under this charter, the Company pays to TPS the actual cost of operating the ship plus approximately \$130,000 per quarter, and pays to SIC agency fees of \$185,000 per year.
-At the end of the charter, the Company guarantees that TPS will be able to sell the ship for TPS's remaining capital investment at that time of \$2,500,000, and the Company is entitled to either purchase the ship or receive any proceeds in excess of \$2,500,000.
-In May 1995, the Company entered into two additional seven-year time charters with TPS.
+Under this charter, the Company paid to TPS the actual cost of operating the ship plus approximately \$130,000 per quarter, and paid to SIC agency fees of \$185,000 per year.
+At the end of the charter, the Company guaranteed that TPS would be able to sell the ship for TPS's remaining capital investment at that time of \$2,500,000, and the Company was entitled to either purchase the ship or receive any proceeds in excess of \$2,500,000.
+Upon expiration of the agreement, the Company paid TPS the guaranteed residual of \$2,500,000 and entered into an additional five-year time charter, at the end of which ownership of the vessel will be transferred to the Company.
+During the five-year time charter, the Company pays to TPS the actual cost of operating the ship.
+In May 1995, the Company entered into two additional seven-year time charters for other vessels with TPS.
 In August 1996, these two time charters were re-negotiated due to the condition of the vessels and lower charter rates experienced in the shipping industry.
 Under each of these re-negotiated charters, the Company pays to TPS the actual cost of operating the ship plus approximately \$200,000 per quarter.

 Additionally, the vessels discussed above are periodically sub-chartered to third parties.
 In this case, SIC acts as the Company's agent in the collection of income and payment of expenses related to sub-charter activities.
-Charter expense to PCS and TPS incurred for these vessels while sub-chartered totaled \$871,000 in 1997.
-These charter expenses were offset by sub-charter income of \$747,000 in 1997.
+Charter expense to PCS and TPS incurred for these vessels while sub-chartered totaled \$3,151,000 in 1998.
+These charter expenses were offset by sub-charter income of \$3,099,000 in 1998.